Indianapolis Child Custody Attorney

 What are the Types of Child Custody?

-Whether married or have gone through a divorce, parents who share children together will need to have a custody arrangement in place in the event that they separate.
+Whether married or have gone through a divorce with the help of an Indianapolis divorce lawyer, parents who share children together will need to have a custody arrangement in place in the event that they separate.
 There are several different types of child custody that can be agreed upon between the parties or with legal help.

 The parent who is awarded sole custody will be the primary caregiver.
 The non-custodial parent will only have visitation rights.
 This type of custody is determined by the lack of relationship the non-custodial and if there has ever been a history of domestic abuse and/or drug and alcohol abuse.